Greg Ritchie: 1982 Tour of Pakistan

 Ritchie played in all five tests.
 He started the tour well with 64 against Guyana.

 His best performance came in the first when he scored 78.
 He also made 57 in the third test.

 One notable incident on the tour had Ritchie and Wayne Phillips miss the beginning of a tour game because they slept in.
 He scored 99 against Barbados.

 Ritchie was selected on the short one-day-international tour of India.
 He made 59 in the last game, the only one Ritchie played.

 Ritchie started the 1985-85 summer with a century against Victoria for Queensland.
 However he was overlooked for the first two tests against the West Indies.
 He was put on stand-by for the third test as a possible back up for Allan Border, who was injured – but in the end he managed to play.

 Ritchie replaced Kim Hughes for the fifth test.
 He was injured while batting but managed to complete his innings of 37.

 Ritchie was picked in the Australian one day team.
 He was also selected to tour England in 1985.

 Ritchie also batted in the famous 1984/85 Sheffield Shield final, narrowly lost by Queensland against New South Wales.

 Ritchie began the Ashes well with 72 in the first tour game, 100 against Sussex. and 115 against Leicestershire.

 He was picked in the first test.
 He scored 46 in the first innings but dropped Tim Robinson when the latter was on 22; Robinson went on to score a century.
 "Ritchie is Australia's greatest liability in the field, whether in a catching position or in the deep", said one reporter.
 He scored 1 in the second innings.

 Ritchie redeemed himself in the second test, his first innings score of 94 helping lay the platform for an Australian victory.
 He went on to score a century in the third test.
-He took part in an partnership with Border in the 4th test that helped secure a draw.
+He took part in a partnership with Border in the 4th test that helped secure a draw.

 Australia went on to lose the last two tests disastrously.
 However Ritchie was one of the few Australians to show fight – his second innings score of 20 off 102 balls almost helped Australia save the game.
 In the last test he made 64 in the first innings.
 In between the games he made 155 against Kent.

 At the end of the tour, Allan Border said that Ritchie and Craig McDermott were the only players who could be really happy with their performances.

 Ritchie started the 1985–86 season well with 86 against Victoria and kept his place for the first test against New Zealand.
 He failed twice in Australia's defeat, but was kept on for the second test.